 Although this cooking school is not totally vegan, the class to make ramen is.
 They also have the flexibility to adapt any of their other classes for vegans/vegetarians.

-At the end of this trip and although it has been several months since I returned to Panama I still dream of the things I tried in Japan and those that remained pending.
+So this is, in a nutshell, all the places I visited in Japan and the vegan food I found.
+There were other things I could try like street food or making my own meals but that’s another topic.
+At the end of this trip and although it has been several months since I returned to Panama I still dream of the things I ate in Japan.

-I definitely want to be able to go back again, and even though it can be a bit tricky to find vegan food in some places once you do it it’s like a hidden gem.
+I definitely want to go back again and visit all the other places that due to lack of time I couldn’t go.
+Because even though it can be a bit tricky to find vegan food in some places once you do it it’s like discovering a hidden gem.

 Have you visited Japan yet?
 How was your experience traveling as a vegan and what were your favorite places?